NETWAYS/jenkins-training/Beispiel/04_plugins.md

 !SLIDE noprint center
 # Which Plugins Are Good?
-In the course of this training we will meet a few helpful or essential Plugins
+In the course of this training we will meet a few helpful or essential Plugins.

 ~~~SECTION:notes~~~